jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

 We want to find all the page headers, both *recto* and *verso* and replace them with consistent strings that we can easily find with a regular expression.
 The following code looks for lines that are similar to what we know are our page headers to within a certain threshold.
 It will take some experimentation to find what this threshold is for your text.
 Since my *recto* and *verso* headers are roughly the same length, both have the same similarity score of 26.
 Your milage will vary.
 Nota Bene: the shorter the page header string, the more likely it is that this trick will not work.

 the `print` statements will write to std out.
 Use them to test until you have a Levenshtein score that finds all, or most, of the page headers.
-Once you've got that, then uncomment the `fout.write()` lines and write your result out to a new file.
+Once you've found and fixed the headers that the script didn't find, uncomment the `fout.write()` lines and write your result out to a new file.

 ```python
 fin = open("our_base_OCR_result.txt", 'r')